Personal deduction planning

 You can either take a standard deduction or itemize

 When filling out your tax return, how do you know whether to take the standard deduction or itemize?
 You should calculate your taxes (including any alternative minimum tax) using both methods, and go with the one that lowers your tax liability the most.
 Be aware that there are some limitations regarding who can use the standard deduction and who can itemize.
 Also, certain itemized deductions are available to you only if your expenses exceed a particular percentage of your AGI.
-For example, many miscellaneous itemized deductions are allowed only to the extent that they (when totaled) exceed 2 percent of your AGI.
-So, if your AGI is $100,000, your first $2,000 of miscellaneous itemized deductions won't count toward your total itemized deductions.
-Your medical expense deduction may also be limited by your AGI.
-Additionally, for 2013 an overall limitation on itemized deductions generally applies to individuals with high AGIs (this limitation did not apply for 2012).
+For example, your medical expenses itemized deduction is allowed only to the extent that medical expenses exceed 7.5 percent of your AGI.
+So, if your AGI is $100,000, your first $7,500 of medical expenses won't count toward your total itemized deductions.

 Caution: There may be circumstances where it is better to itemize deductions even if the standard deduction is greater than itemized deductions.
 For example, if you are subject to alternative minimum tax, even a small amount of some itemized deductions may be preferable to the standard deduction, which is reduced to zero for alternative minimum tax purposes.